Context Management

 /compact

 This summarizes older messages while preserving recent context.
-You'll see:
+You'll see what survived:

 compacted: 24 → 8 messages, ~85.2k → ~32.1k tokens